hellostealth/stealth/docs/03-basics.md

 ## Flows

 A `Flow` is a general term to describe a complete user interaction with the bot.
-For example, if a user was using your bot to retrieve a insurance quote.
+For example, if a user was using your bot to receive an  insurance quote.
 This would be referred to as a `Quotes` flows.

-A flow always has a controller file and it's associated reply files.
+A flow always has a controller file and its associated reply files.
 It could also include a model file if you're interacting with data.

 ## Default Flows